Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 - Handle moving signs/tracking data for those
 - Signs with multiple layers?
 I forgot about that but Im already writing this readme so *shrug*.
 - More sliders (probably bunch of other VS filters to fine-tune the clip area)
+- Simplifying the clips to curves and such.
 - depctrl